agileware/civicrm-end-user-guide/docs/searching/searchkit/example-upcoming-events.md

 ![Default Magange Events screen](../../img/search-kit/default-manage-events.png)

-Search Kit gives the option to create an alternative to the Manage Event overview screen that could be customized in many ways, such as to like this:
+Search Kit gives the option to create an alternative to the Manage Event overview screen that could be customized in many ways:

 ![upcoming event](../../img/search-kit/upcoming-events-final.png)